Toukie/KOS/GAPAPOV/README.txt

 reboot.

-If you still have problems make sure you've downloaded the newest version of GAPAPOV and make sure to delete the old files as mentoined above.
+If you still have problems make sure you've downloaded the newest version of GAPAPOV and make sure to delete the old files as mentioned above.
 ___________________________________________________________________________________________________